Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/platform-services.md

 The `ACPHttpConnectionPerformer` is a protocol which must be conformed to in order to override the network stack.
 It provides two methods which must be implemented:

     1. `shouldOverride`, which takes a URL and an HTTP method.
-You return true if you want the network stack to be overriden     by the performer, or false if not.
+Return true if you want the network stack to be overridden by the performer, or false if not.
     2. `requestUrl`, which is the URL request override with a completion block.

 ### 2. Create an ACPHttpConnection and pass relevant data from your NSURLSessionDataTask completion block

-The completion block for the `requestUrl` method, takes an `ACPHttpConnection` as its parameter.
+The completion block for the `requestUrl` method takes an `ACPHttpConnection` as its parameter.
 The `ACPHttpConnection` is used when overriding the network stack in place of the internal network connection implementation and represents the response to an HTTP request.
-It is to be created using the NSURLResponse, and NSData from your url request response.
+It is to be created using the NSURLResponse and NSData from your url request response.
 In the case of a Network Error, or timeout, the `ACPHttpConnection*` is expected to be nil.

  #### Example